+Successful orchard outcomes are achieved by promoting rapid canopy establishment before flowering, and then limiting canopy growth after flowering to reduce competition for resources with the growing fruit.
 Pruning is one of the most important aspects of vine management and plays a major role in getting a consistent, quality yield each season.
-Successful management depends on good open pruning to prevent the vines becoming dense and tangled.
-Open pruning allows space for bees during the flowering period, penetration of sprays, air movement around the vines, and penetration of light throughout the vines to minimise the conditions which favour fungal disease such as Sclerotinia.
+Success depends on good open pruning to prevent the vines becoming dense and tangled.
+Open pruning allows space for bees during the flowering period, penetration of sprays, air movement around the vines, and enough light throughout the vines to minimise the conditions which favour fungal disease such as Sclerotinia.
+However, if too much canopy is removed there is a risk of sun damage to fruit as well as reduced photosynthesis.

-Open vines also provide adequate light needed to ripen the fruit and mature the fruiting canes for the following season.
-It is only under conditions of reasonable light penetration that new fruitful shoots will originate from the desired points on or close to the main leader.
-Good light levels and vital for dry matter and sugar level production in the fruit, it aids fruit size and enhances the storage life of the fruit.
+Open vines provide adequate light needed to ripen the fruit and mature the fruiting canes for the following season.
+Good light levels are vital for dry matter and sugar level production in the fruit, which ultimately improves taste.
+This also aids fruit size and enhances the storage life of the fruit.
 The figure below shows an example of the different types of fruit wood that growers need to manage.